 One of the oldest tools in the outlining flock is Org Mode.
 Released back in 2003, Org Mode is an advanced extension for the classic Emacs text editor.
 On top of Emacs’ text editing magic, it adds features like foldable hierarchical lists, to-dos, a calendar, and more.

-The good news is an outliner is just a vessel.
+The good news is an outliner is just a vessel to help manage deliverables.

 With the power of outlining, you can bite into infinitely complex projects and break them into a series of incremental steps or tasks.
+With project outlines, managing deadlines doesn’t seem to be such a mammoth task.
 After all, a problem or idea is just a sum of its parts.

 And now, let’s get down to business.